Agencies & Acronyms (miscellaneous vocabulary)

 - Visa: A non-immigrant visa stamp is a multi-colored stamp, placed in one's passport at a US Consulate abroad.
 The stamp allows entry into the US and indicates the holder's non-immigrant status at the time of entry.
 Most students enter the US on an F-1 visa.
 It will be marked S (single entry) or M (multiple entry) along with issue and expiration dates.
 These details define the number of occasions and the time period within which the visa may be used to enter or reenter the US.
 The entry visa does not always indicate the current 'status' of the holder, nor does its validity necessarily indicate their lawful presence in the US.
 Visa renewal can only take place from outside the US.
 (There are unique exceptions to the reentry requirements between the US and Canada or Mexico.) *Other non-immigrant classifications that might be held by students enrolled at The College include: A-2; E-2; G-2, 3, or 4; H-4; J-1; L-2.

-- I-94 Arrival / Departure Card: The I-94 Card (a small white card that is inserted into one's Passport) documents lawful admission to the US and confirms the status by which the traveler entered the country.
-A non-immigrant visitor receives a new I-94 card and number each time they reenter the US, and they 'turn it in' upon departing the US.
-While most temporary visitors receive a ‘date specific’ I-94 card, indicating an expiration of their lawful stay in the US, the I-94 card that is issued to an F-1 or J-1 visitor should have a D/S (Duration of Status) notation.
+- I-94 Arrival / Departure Card: The I-94 documents lawful admission to the US and confirms the status by which the traveler entered the country.
+A non-immigrant visitor receives a new I-94 number electronically each time they reenter the US, and it is removed from the system upon departing the US.
+While most temporary visitors receive a ‘date specific’ I-94, indicating an expiration of their lawful stay in the US, the I-94 that is issued to an F-1 or J-1 visitor will have a D/S (Duration of Status).
 D/S indicates that the visitor's length of stay is dependent on their compliance with F-1 / J-1 status, including the completion date on the I-20, DS 2019, any post-completion Employment Authorization Document; or any confirmation of a Change of Status.
+The I94 can be printed and will be necessary for obtaining a Social Security Card and/or applying for OPT.

 - EAD - Employment Authorization Document: An EAD is a card issued by USCIS as official documentation of a non-immigrant visa holder’s employment authorization.
 An EAD provides a start date and an expiration date for authorization.
 It looks very much like a driver's license or state ID card.